Mroy13/FB_Service1_FlightService/README.md

 ### Setup the project

- - Download this template from github and open it in your favourite text editor.
+ - Download or clone this project from github and open it in your favourite text editor.
  - Go inside the folder path and execute the following command:
   ```
   npm install